 The weather on Koh Tao was unfortunately very overcast on the day that I visited Tanote Bay but I still had an amazing time exploring this coastline.

-There are a couple of beachside restaurants and resorts along Tanote Bay beach, the perfect spot to get something to eat and drink without having to leave the beach.
+There are a couple of beachside restaurants and resorts along the beach, the perfect spot to get something to eat and drink without having to leave the oceanside.

-Also, I highly recommend snorkeling in Tanote Bay as it is said to be one of the best Koh Tao snorkeling spots on the island, with a variety of colorful corals and reasonably large fish just a few steps into the water.
+Also, I highly recommend snorkeling in Tanote Bay as it’s said to be one of the best snorkeling spots on the island, with a variety of colorful corals and reasonably large fish just a few steps into the water.

 Full blog post: Tanote Bay Koh Tao